 14. Confronting.
 Although this is not usually done on routine nurse-patient interactions, confronting can be employed when the nurse has already established trust and rapport with the patient.
-This is normally done when there is a need to present reality or break a patient’s destructive routines in order to help them towards finding a solution to their problems.
+This is normally done when there is a need to present reality or break a patient’s destructive routines to help them find a solution to their problems.

 15. Voicing Doubt.
-Used as a means to call attention to words and thoughts of the patient that may be delusional, voicing doubt may help guide the patient to reexamine his/her thoughts.
+Used to call attention to words and thoughts of the patient that may be delusional, voicing doubt may help guide the patient to reexamine their thoughts.
 This allows them to realign their thinking to reality.

 16. Offering Hope and Humor.
 In instances where the patient is faced with something stressful and overwhelming, offering hope and humor can help lighten up the mood and lift his spirit.
 This allows him to refocus on what is at hand, aiding in finding solutions to his issues and concerns.
 While offering hope can sometimes be helpful, it is important to remember that false reassurances must be avoided.